Enter the Oregon Morgan Classic Online! Click on the HSO logo below.

 Points will be calculated as follows: Five points for first, three for second, and then one point for placing in each class entered.
 No class will be double counted.
 If the class is a Championship class, points earned will be doubled.
 Classes can be of any type.

-The donation funds received will be restricted to be used for these two purposes only.
+The donated funds received will be restricted to being used for these two purposes only.

-More information will follow soon on the Youth of the Year expansion.
-We will be creating an enrollment form for the OMC Colored Morgan competition to go out in the premium booklet.
-The funds for Youth of the Year and for the OMC Colored Morgan Horse Award are granted in memory of Nancy Falk.
+The funds for Youth of the Year and for the OMC Colorful Morgan Horse Award are granted in memory of Nancy Falk.